Dates: January 21 – 28, 2023

 We have run the Polar Expedition Training every season since 2014, all were a great success.
-Many of our participants have gone on to complete expeditions in Polar environments including successful ski trips to the South Pole and Last Degree Expeditions.
+Many of our participants have gone on to complete expeditions in Polar environments including successful ski trips to Greenland, the South Pole and Last Degree Expeditions to both poles.

 Contact us for information regarding the training course which will be held each winter season.

 Let Mountain Professionals take you there

 Want to learn more about our Polar Expedition Training, the most thorough program in the world?
 Contact us today and we will give you all the info you need.

 Join Mountain Professionals Polar Adventurer and Expedition Guide Eric Larsen for a week-long immersion into the world of winter travel and polar expeditions.
 This course takes place on Lake of the Woods in Minnesota.
 Learn valuable skills and techniques that will allow you to travel comfortably, safely and efficiently in cold and snow.
 Special emphasis is placed on learning the necessary skills and systems required with planning your own winter adventure, whether it is just a weekend excursion or an expedition to one of the poles.

 Based out of a remote cabin, this course is designed to teach the skills associated with modern-day polar travel while completing a ‘mini’ expedition.
 After spending the first three days alternating between indoor instruction and outdoor practicals, students will embark on a four-day traverse of realistic polar conditions.
 With temperatures well below zero and conditions nearly identical to the poles, this adventure will provide a challenging, yet safe, opportunity to experience the many facets of expedition life.